berkentekin/openbsd-dotfiles/tmux-extra/README.md

 Tmux Extra
 ==========

 A few extra files useful to get sane Tmux default behavior (or what a person coming from Screen might consider sane at any rate).
-Changes are described in more detail in my article [Practical Tmux](http://mutelight.org/articles/practical-tmux).
+Changes are described in more detail in Brandur's article [Practical Tmux](http://mutelight.org/articles/practical-tmux).

 Installation
 ------------